google/data-quality-monitor/docs/usage.md

 ## Alerting

 ### Notification Policy

+`Note:` Management of `Notification or alerting` is yet available in Webapp.

 By default, DQM deploys alerting policies that can be enabled during deployment by changing `enable_notifications` in the `tfvars` file.
 Policies can also be enabled/disabled individaully through the GCP UI in [Monitories Policies](https://console.cloud.google.com/monitoring/alerting/policies).
 DQM deploys the following policies: